cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 Thick Hiking Socks

-Underarmour Leggings
+Underarmour Leggings - Folds down to almost nothing since its so thin but can be layered under shorts or pants for colder nighttime temperatures.

-Patagonia Houdini Rain Shell
+Patagonia Houdini Rain Shell - Found this on sale for half-off but the only catch was I had to get it in a color other than black.
+This whole minimal travel experiment has basically turned me into a goth so it was probably a blessing in disguise.

 2 Cotton Tanktops